mohammaddaoudfarooqi/maap-temporal-qs/MAAP-Temporal/ai-memory/README.md

 ### 1. Overview

 AI-Memory-Service is an advanced AI-powered memory management system designed to store, retrieve, and analyze conversation histories and user memories.
-It leverages MongoDB for data storage, AWS Bedrock for AI capabilities, and FastAPI for API endpoints.
+It leverages MongoDB Atlas for data storage, AWS Bedrock for AI capabilities, and FastAPI for API endpoints.
 The service provides functionalities for adding conversation messages, searching memories, generating conversation summaries, and managing a hierarchical memory structure.

 Key features include:
 - Conversation history storage and retrieval